cns-iu/data-vis-xr-panel-2025/docs/readme.md

 <sup>6</sup> CIFAR MacMillan Multiscale Human, Canadian Institute for Advanced Research (CIFAR), Toronto, ON, Canada

 # Time and Date
-Wednesday, November 5, 2025 11:15am - 12:30pm (CET) during [IEEE VIS](https://ieeevis.org/year/2025/info/program/panels#talk-try-tell-challenges-and-opportunities-for-theory-grounded-data-visualization-in-extended-reality)
+Wednesday, November 5, 2025 11:15am - 12:30pm (CET) in room 0.11+0.12 during [IEEE VIS](https://ieeevis.org/year/2025/info/program/panels#talk-try-tell-challenges-and-opportunities-for-theory-grounded-data-visualization-in-extended-reality)

 # Motivation
 2D visualization frameworks are screen bound and do not provide extensive human-data interaction modes, which XR can offer.
 3D systems and environments open up the possibilities of intuitive interaction with three-dimensional data representations - to interpret and use those as effectively as established, mature 2D visualization tools, new supporting frameworks are needed.